Hypergraph $p$-Laplacians and Scale Spaces: Abstract

 \section{Abstract}

-The aim of this paper is to revisit the definition of differential operators on hypergraphs, which are a natural extension of graphs in systems based on interactions beyond pairs.
-In particular we focus on the definition of Laplacian and $p$-Laplace operators, their basic spectral properties, variational structure, and their scale spaces.
+The aim of this paper is to revisit the definition of differential operators on hypergraphs, which are a natural extension of graphs in systems based on interactions beyond pairs. {In particular, we focus on the definition of Laplacian and $p$-Laplace operators for oriented and unoriented hypergraphs,} their basic properties, variational structure, and their scale spaces.

-We shall see that the corresponding gradient flows, i.e., diffusion equations on hypergraphs, are possible models for the information flow on social networks, e.g., in opinion formation based on group discussion.
-Moreover, the spectral analysis and scale spaces induced by these operators provide a potential method to further analyze complex networks and their multiscale structure.
+We illustrate that diffusion equations on hypergraphs are possible models for different applications such as information flow on social networks or image processing.
+Moreover, the spectral analysis and scale spaces induced by these operators provide a potential method to further analyze complex {data} and their multiscale structure.

-The quest for spectral analysis on hypergraphs motivates in particular a definition of differential operators with trivial first eigenfunction and thus more interpretable second eigenfunctions.
+The quest for spectral analysis and suitable scale spaces on hypergraphs motivates in particular a definition of differential operators with trivial first eigenfunction and thus more interpretable second eigenfunctions.
 This property is not automatically satisfied in existing definitions of hypergraph $p$-Laplacians and we hence provide a novel axiomatic approach that extends previous definitions and can be specialized to satisfy such (or other) desired properties.